-The Difference Between A Maledictus & An Animagus In 'Harry Potter' Explains A Lot
+J.K.
+Rowling Explained The Difference Between A Maledictus & An Animagus, So Listen Up

 Each trailer for Fantastic Beasts: The Crimes of Grindelwald has unfolded a new piece of lore for the Wizarding World.
 The first trailer, when it arrived back in March revealed hints of the French Wizarding World.
 It also suggested assumptions about Hogwarts, like it's apparition defenses, were not always there to be taken for granted.
 The second trailer, at San Diego Comic-Con, revealed Dumbledore once taught Defense Against The Dark Arts.
 The final trailer's big reveal was Nagini was once human, and she's not like anything Potter fans have seen before.
 So what is the difference between a Maledictus and an Animagus?
 After the big reveal, J.K.
 Rowling took to Twitter to explain.